saikumar14-08/DevConnect-Backend/README.md

 # Node_Project
-Creating a Application for Tinder for Developers.
+Creating a Application like Tinder for Developers.